Whipped Ricotta, The Little Black Dress of Cheese

 • liberal drizzle olive oil

-• 1 teaspoon lemon zest whipped into the ricotta, additional for garnish
+• 1 teaspoon lemon zest, whipped into the ricotta, additional for garnish

 • liberal pinch smoked salt